How to Use the Bathroom While Hiking the Inca Trail

 Tour operators will let you know if they are providing a "peepee tent" in camp.
 This is to be used for exactly that.
 The peepee tent has a folding toilet seat with a special gel-filled bag attached under the seat.
 The bag is sealed and disposed of by the porters after the hike.
 The absorbent gel is similar to what you find in a diaper.

-#2 (definitely pun intended) 1-day hike.
+1-Day Hike.
 There is a bathroom at the train station in Ollantaytambo and there are toilets on the train.
 After you get off the train there are squat toilets at the permit checkpoint where you begin the hike, and one other squat toilet at the Winya Wayna campground.
 If you need to go to the bathroom otherwise, you go on the trail.
 There's no camping on this hike.
 You sleep in a hotel.
 With clean flushing toilets.

 If you've camped before, especially in cold weather, you know that snugly-don't-want-to-get-up-and-pee feeling.
 The best thing to do is get it over with.
 You have 4 options I can think of.
 Five if you count "holding it."